In this chapter

 - System down or data loss risk

-- Deploy ASAP (hours/days)
+- Deploy ASAP (hours to days)

-- Minimal testing (focus on fix)
+- Minimal testing — focus on the fix

-Important bug fix
+Important bug fix.

 - Non-critical bugs affecting users